 This page provides information about, and links to, sources for tracing your family history.
 Many records are held in archives and repositories across the country, and this page aims to give a guide to where to find information, and in particular which Anglican sources are likely to be of use and how to find them.
 We hope this is a useful starting point for your search.

-For records before 1837, and just occasionally after that, church registers are your best option.
-These consist of baptism, marriage and burial records for every parish in the country, and have been kept since the mid-sixteenth century – though many of the earliest registers are no longer in existence, and those that do exist are often almost illegible and very scanty in terms of information.
+For records before 1837, church registers are your best option for family history.
+These consist of baptism, marriage and burial records for every parish in the diocese, and have been kept since the mid-sixteenth century – though many of the earliest registers are no longer in existence, and those that do exist are often almost illegible and very scanty in terms of information.

-Later records are particularly useful: baptism registers recording parents’ names, and marriage registers giving father’s names, for example.
-But don’t forget that your ancestors may not have been members of the Church of England, or (more recently) may not have been married or buried by the church, or indeed baptized at all.
+Later records from 1812 onwards are particularly useful: baptism registers recording parents’ names, and marriage registers giving father’s names, for example.
+But don’t forget that your ancestors may not have been members of the Church of England, or (more recently) may not have been married or buried by the church, or indeed baptised at all.

-Manchester Archives and Local Studies is the Diocesan Record Office for the Diocese of Manchester.
-The office cares for the historical records and registers of parishes, including those of redundant parishes.
-You can browse a catalogue for what is available at www.manchester.gov.uk/libraries.
-Manchester Archives and Local Studies also has a wide range of resources to help you trace your family history.
+Manchester Libraries, Information and Archives is the Diocesan Record Office for the Diocese of Manchester.
+Central Library cares for the historical records and registers of parishes, including those of redundant parishes.

 Download Guidelines for parishes on storing parish records.

 The General Register Office provides ordering facilities for certificates and advice on research.
-There are also a number of commercial sites, many of whom advertise in magazines such as Practical Family History.
+There are also a number of commercial sites, many of whom advertise in magazines such as Family Tree.

 See also 'Lancashire Online Parish Clerks' a website that provides free online transcriptions of Parish Registers, and supporting information.
 It could be a useful source for tracing a Lancashire family history. www.lan-opc.org.uk